mustafa-5493/gunshot-detector/README.md

 # GunshotCNN — Acoustic Threat Detection on Edge Hardware

 A CNN trained from scratch on UrbanSound8K to classify gunshots against ambient urban sound.
 Built on a GTX 1050 laptop (4GB VRAM), which forced some concrete hardware-aware design decisions around memory, precision, and class imbalance.
-Inference was benchmarked against an Apple M4 for comparison.
+Inference was benchmarked against an Apple Silicon M4 for comparison.